Is a Rabbit the Right Pet for You?

 - Water bowl or bottle

 Rabbits are crepuscular, which means they generally sleep during the day and night and are most active at dusk and dawn.
 Rabbits need regular interaction with you to stay socialized and happy.
 They also need at least an hour out of their cage each day for play and exercise.

 Your rabbit's enclosure needs to be tidied up every day and cleaned thoroughly once a week.
-If you travel a lot or work long hours, a rabbit may not be a good choice for you.

 Are you ready for the commitment?

 Rabbits can live past 10 years of age, so a rabbit may be with your family for as long as a dog would.